 Welcome to E-Cycle WashingtonWashington's FREE, convenient and environmentally responsible electronics recycling program has been operational since January 1, 2009.
-Products accepted at E-Cycle Washington drop-off sites are: computers, monitors, laptops, tablet computers, televisions and e-readers.
+Products accepted at E-Cycle Washington drop-off sites are: computers, monitors, laptops, tablet computers, televisions, portable DVD players and e-readers.

 Total volume of electronics collected for recycling through E-Cycle Washington: